• Skip to primary navigation

 • Bake for approximately 18 to 22 minutes, until the top is golden brown and a toothpick inserted in the cake comes out clean.

-• Remove the cake from the oven, let it cool for 10 minutes and then invert the cake onto a rack to cool completely.
+• Remove the cake from the oven, let it cool in the pan on wire rack for 10 minutes and then invert the cake onto a rack to cool completely.

 • Wait 15 minutes more and then invert cake back onto a plate.